solacelost/misc-scripts/README.md

 ---
 A utility that allows for multiple users to open logging sessions on a single logfile, executing commands and logging their output as well as their notes together in organized projects with timestamps.
 You can alternatively just use it in single-user mode and still get great benefit.
 Used to generate raw "opnotes" while working

+### nmappoll
+---
+A tool that continuously nmaps a host (or whatever you tell it to) and gives you clean output information on completion of the first scan, as well as a summary of the differences (marked by +, -, or ~), after each subsequent scan.
+Saves first and most recent scans in XML format automatically, so there's more you can do with that if you like.
+Good to watch changes take effect, make sure changes _aren't_ taking effect, etc. Requires [libnmap](http://libnmap.readthedocs.io/en/latest) be in your current Python environment.

 ### phonehome
 ---
 A port knocking script for interfacing with SSH (or some other service, I suppose) hidden behind a port-knocking daemon, such as [knockd](https://github.com/jvinet/knock).
 Come default configuration parameters are set inside the script, and then it's customizable.
 There's a pretty thorough help page, but some code review might help, too.